RTEMS/rtems-docs/posix_users/thread.rst

 *EINVAL*
-    The user specified a stack address and the size of the area was not large enough to meet this processor’s minimum stack requirements.
+    The user specified a stack address and the size of the area was not large enough to meet this processor's minimum stack requirements.

 *EINVAL*
     The specified scheduler inheritance policy was invalid.